 Better yet, provide your managers with the tools to have coaching conversations.

-Because organisations that adopt a coaching culture not only create a more engaged workforce, but they are also able to grow and nurture talent more easily and drive better results across the board.
+Because organizations that adopt a coaching culture not only create a more engaged workforce, but they are also able to grow and nurture talent more easily and drive better results across the board.

 3. Having more effective team meetings